-the first component of 0-mode will be greater than that in the normal CW model for $\lvert q'q$ - $1 \rvert$ $<$ $ 1 $.
+The first component of 0-mode will be greater than that in the normal CW model for $\lvert q'q$ - $1 \rvert$ $<$ $ 1 $.
 As $q'$ $\rightarrow$ $\frac{1}{q}$, first two components $\rightarrow$ $\infty$ hence 0-mode localization on last site $\rightarrow$ 0.

-for these sets of values, the double-sided CW model will produce greater suppression than ordinary CW.
-For n = 2, q = -3, CW produces $10^{-1}$ order suppression but for these set of values with $q'$ = -0.33, this model produces $10^{-3}$ order of suppression which is $O(2)$ magnitude bigger suppression than CW.
-Similarly, the 0-mode eigenvector for n = 3 in the uniform limit can be found
+for these sets of values, the BCW model will produce greater suppression than ordinary CW.
+For n = 2, q = -3, CW produces $10^{-1}$ order suppression, but for this set of values with $q'$ = -0.33, this model produces $10^{-3}$ order of suppression, which is two orders of magnitude bigger suppression than CW.
+Similarly, the 0-mode eigenvector (not normalized) for n = 3 in the uniform limit can be found

 again the first component of 0-mode will be greater than that in the normal CW model for $\lvert 2q'q$ - $1 \rvert$ $<$ $ 1 $.
-In this model apart from CW localization of $q^n$ in the numerator of the first component of 0-mode, there is a denominator too which depends on the extra parameter introduced by coupling left-handed fermions of $i^{th}$ group to the right-handed fermions of $(i-1)^{th}$ group.
+In this model apart from CW localization of $q^n$ in the numerator of the first component of 0-mode, there is a denominator too which depends on the extra parameter $q'$ introduced by coupling left-handed fermions of $i^{th}$ group to the right-handed fermions of $(i-1)^{th}$ group.
 The suppression of coupling produced will be more than CW in this scenario for the following set of parameters

-For n = 3 and q = -2, CW produces $10^{-1}$ order suppression whereas this model with $q'$ = -0.24, produces $10^{-3}$ order suppression, 2 orders smaller than ordinary CW.\\ To compare with CW, we took n = 40 gears with q = -2 to produce eV mass from the TeV scale but here it can be done with n = 20 for q = -2 and $q'$ = -0.15.
+To compare with CW, we took n = 40 gears with q = -2 to produce eV mass from the TeV scale but here it can be done with n = 20 for q = -2 and $q'$ = -0.15.
 To get large localization, we took both $q$ and $q'$ to be of the same sign.
 For opposite signs, as can be seen from eq.(\ref{bcw-0-mode}), the denominator would not be that small and so localization will not be that large.
 This model will work better than CW for parameter values of $q'$ $\in$ $ [-0.539,0] $, there are three more intervals of smaller length but choosing $q'$ from those intervals will convert the natural hierarchy problem into the fine-tuning problem.

 Now to study the effect of SM neutrino coupling with CW fermions perturbatively, we will consider the interaction term in Lagrangian of the same form as in GCW.